kquizz/kquizz.com/README.md

-# kquizz.com
+# Kquizz.com

-This code will be sync'd over to s3. and should eventually be what's up on kquizz.com
+This is my digital portfolio!

+Mostly just random rails apps, and probably some p5 sketches.